top of page

 • My husband/father is doing pretty well.

-• I have no clue on the market rates in this line of work.
+• I have no clue about the market rates in this line of work.

-These mind-sets work to the advantage of employers, and the scenario will not change in absence of a regulatory framework for employment in this sector.
+These mindsets work to employers' advantage, and the scenario will not change in the absence of a regulatory framework for employment in this sector.

 WHY SHOULD ONE HAVE IT ALL?

-Indra Nooyi and Anuranjita Kumar have had more resources than the average woman does.
-I heard Anuranjita Kumar at a women authors' event, read her book and then again came across her at a JobsForHer event.
+Indra Nooyi and Anuranjita Kumar have more resources than the average woman.
+I heard Anuranjita Kumar at a women authors' event, read her book and then again came across her at a JobsForHer (now HerKey) event.
 The one line that stuck to me is,

 "One should know how to navigate your way through corporate corridors.
 There are mentors which help us."